Why great leaders always make time for their people

 So while having time is important, even more important is how you show up.
 For example, when you’re with someone, do they feel you really have time for them?
 When you are here, are you truly here, instead of worrying about getting to the next destination?
 Can you begin your next meeting not wrapped up in a rush, but from a place of generosity?
 Therefore, the deepest implication of our phrase “great leaders have time” is that actually “great leaders are present.”

 This is very good news for leaders who are consistently short on their time.
-For being present doesn’t actually take time: It only takes a moment—and you can do it right now.
+For being present doesn’t actually take time: It only takes a moment—and you can do that right now.

 Martin Boroson and Carmel Moore are directors of the One Moment Company, coaching leaders and teams to break through the time barrier and wake up to the potential of this moment.